mrbobbytables/thegrid/README.md

 14. Open the Bamboo config page (`192.168.111.16:8000`) and delete the `/nginx` rule.
 If you're still running the `/nginx` marathon app, I'd delete it as it is no longer required at this point.
 Once the rule is deleted and `/nginx-jm` has started to deploy, modify `/nginx-jm`'s rule to be `path_beg -i /`.

 15. Open a page and point it to your public IP.
 You should see a small page displaying the container ID and build # from jenkins, and if you refresh it a few times -- you should see multiple container ID's.
-HAproxy is roud-robin load balancing between them.
+HAproxy is round-robin load balancing between them.

 16. Now that everything is tied together, open a new browser tab for marathon (`192.168.111.12:8080`), jenkins (`192.168.111.14:8888`), and your public IP.
 Then, in jenkins, trigger a new build for `nginx-jm` and switch back to Marathon.
 You should see the health bar for the `/nginx-jm` app become a mix of green, grey, and blue.
 Marathon is executing the upgrade strategy specified in the marathon app definition.
 It will deploy a new node on the new build expanding the total instances of `nginx-jm` to 3, then phase out one of the old instances.
 It will do this for all of them.